ngageoint/hootenanny/README.md

     # Calculate the numerical average of all "accuracy" tags
     hoot stat -D tags.visitor.keys="accuracy" input.osm hoot::AverageNumericTagsVisitor

-    # Find the largest ID in a set of elements
-    hoot stat input.osm hoot::MaxIdVisitor

     # Display the accuracy distribution for a map; output shows that 14 ways were found with an accuracy
     # of 15 meters and the value of 15 meters represents 100% of the ways examined